frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

+## Changes in version 2.5.7
+- Support for UDP streams

+- Upgraded exoplayer to 2.9.5.

 ## Changes in version 2.5.6
 - Added ability to run ExoPlayer behind the Cordova WebView.